 The Tuscarora people cooked simple food.
 They preferred eating fresh food without using spices.
 This is in contrast to the Indigenous nations from Central America and Mexico, which used more complex food preparation with more spices, including cumin, chocolate seasonings, and hot peppers.

 The Tuscarora grilled game meat over hot stones or roasted over their fires, while fish was smoked or baked.
-Some tribal people had popular stews and soups as well.
-They also used their staple crop, corn, in a variety of different ways, including as corn bread baked in their clay ovens, popcorn, corn-on-the-cob, tortillas, and hominy.
+Like the other nations of the Iroquois Confederacy, the Tuscarora's three main crops were corn, beans and squash, known as the Three Sisters.
+Corn especially was used in many different ways, including as cornbread baked in their clay ovens, popcorn, corn-on-the-cob, tortillas, and hominy.
 They also enjoyed maple candy and fruit puddings for desserts.

 Their lifestyle involved hunting and gathering as well as farming.
 Apart from this, they could collect fish from rivers, gather shellfish from the ocean, and, thus, fishing played a significant role in their way of life and their diets.

 The Tuscarora adopted the Great Law of Peace, which dictates the Haudenosaunee political and social structures.
 The Law of Peace was essentially a constitution, and it is believed the American Founding Fathers were inspired by the Great Law when drafting the US Constitution.
 The Great Law of Peace was codified using a memory device in the form of a beaded belt known as Wampum which was said to have inherent spiritual values.

 In the early 1930s, the Tuscarora people filed a petition to be included in the US Indian Reorganization Act.
 However, for two decades, they were not included in IRA, as the investigators felt that they aren’t eligible.
 Then, in 1979, the US Department of the Interior formulated a process through which unrecognized tribes in the country were given more power to file petitions for Federal recognition.